kancharlaNarmadha/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Get the two values from the user
 ### Step 2:
+Assign the value of second variable to a temporary variable
 ### Step 3:
-Get the value from the user for the number of rotation
+Assign the value of the first variable to the second variable
 ### Step 4:
-Using the slicing concept rotate the list
+Assign the value in temporary variable to the first variabl
 ### Step 5:
+Print both the values it would be interchanged
 ### Step 6:
+End the program
 ## Program:
 ```
 #Program to circulate N values.